 Joints – Clicks, Pops, and Cracks

-As long as there’s no pain, it’s most likely to be nitrogen bubbles in your synovial fluid forming & releasing and nothing to worry about; if you have a sensation in the joint with the crack, then it’s more likely to be your ligaments shifting or snapping over each other – you may like to see your preferred bodyworker of choice and doing so may or may not alleviate this.
+As long as there’s no pain, it’s most likely to be nitrogen bubbles in your synovial fluid forming & releasing and nothing to worry about; if you have a sensation in the joint with the crack, then it’s more likely to be your ligaments shifting or snapping over each other.
 Lastly, it may be subluxation as the joint shifts in or out of alignment.

 Practice Type, Length, & Frequency

 The question of practice type (or style), length, & frequency is a wholly personal one: some people are content or only able to complete a passive practice for 10 minutes a few times week; other people enjoy longer and more active lessons, sometimes multiple times in a day, every day.
 We should always listen to our bodies, and practice in a way that benefits us, and fits in with our lifestyle; that someone else perhaps practices very strongly for four or five hours a day, or passively ten minutes twice a week is none of our concern; nor does it have any bearing on our ability, capability, or desire to complete our own practice.

 As long as you don’t overexert yourself, especially during the first trimester then you should be fine (so basically don’t increase your practice in any way).
 It’s recommend to avoid closed twists (they can generally be substituted with an open twist), widen the space between your legs as needed, avoid lying on your stomach, and to prop yourself up slightly for reclined asana from sometime during the second trimester (as you start to feel uncomfortable laying flat).
 During the third trimester, it’s very important not to overstretch, especially around the pelvic area, as the hormone relaxin will will begin to relax your ligaments in preparation for labour.